top of page

 The Meena Project is a long-term rescue and rehabilitation program designed for girls who have been trafficked or are at extreme risk of exploitation due to their environment.
 While the House of Hope provides critical daily services to children in the brothel district, the Meena Project goes a step further, offering safe housing, full-time education, and long-term support for young girls who need immediate intervention.

-Many of the girls at the Meena Project were either born into the brothel or targeted by traffickers because of their extreme vulnerability.
+The girls at the Meena Project were either born into the brothel or rescued from human trafficking.
 Without intervention, they would be forced into sex work at a young age, continuing the generational cycle of exploitation.
 The Meena Project rescues these girls, offering them:

 The House of Hope is the only opportunity for these children to receive a daily meal, education, medical care, and emotional support in a safe and loving environment.
 The program offers: